LPRDev/RoboTank/README.md

 # Blue Control

-<a href="https://play.google.com/store/apps/details?id=com.gundel.bluecontrol&hl=en"> BlueControl </a> “Blue Control” is a free Android app, available from Google Play.
+<a href="https://play.google.com/store/apps/details?id=com.gundel.bluecontrol&hl=en"> BlueControl </a> is a free Android app, available from Google Play.
 Blue control provides a set of directional arrows to control the direction (Front,Back, Right, Left, and Stop) as well as 8 extra buttons for controls (A-H).
 Here’s what they do for the Robo Tank:

 A: Blink the Led on the Arduino Board (Good for connectivity testing).
 B: Spin Left (amount depends on battery power)